YuanxiangFranck/x3dom-plugins-API/README.md

 ## Presentation

-During my internship, I worked on the creation of x3dom-based tools for mesh data visualization and analysis.
+I worked on the creation of x3dom-based tools for mesh data visualization and analysis.
 I wanted to create new DOM nodes that integrate nicely in a standard x3dom tree, namely iso-color, threshold, clip-plane.